Written By

 minutes

-Updating a contract doesn't have to mean starting from scratch.
+As we have highlighted in our Contract Addendum vs. Amendment article, updating a contract doesn’t have to mean starting from scratch.
 A contract addendum allows you to add new terms while keeping your original agreement intact.
-In this guide, we provide a step-by-step drafting process, a customizable template, and a final execution checklist to ensure your contract updates are legally sound and properly managed.

 Thank you!